Vitaly9354/RecipeApp/README.md

 sorted by date of their creation.
 The application consists only of client (JavaScript) part.
 You don't have to set-up any RDBMS systems, all data is stored in browser.

 # Features
-The application lets you to do the following:
+The application lets you do the following:
 * Display list of recipes (date created, description)
 * Add a new recipe
 * Modify existed recipe